Charles Koerner: Head of RKO

 Koerner was appointed vice president in charge of production in 1942.
 It was originally a temporary assignment during executive Joseph Breen's illness, but the job became permanent in May and Koerner was given a free hand over production.

 Among Koerner's early actions was terminating the contract between RKO and Welles.
 (When told the news, Welles famously quipped "Don't worry, boys.
 We're just passing a bad Koerner.")

 He also ended the contract between RKO and Pare Lorentz and wrote off more than $500,000 in story properties including Sister Carrie.
 According to one obituary, "If he was strong willed in economies, he was daring in constructive effort.
 His formula was horse sense and harmony.
 He brought in top-ranking directors.
 He got qualified stars and able producers.
 Yet since he'd come up from the ranks, he staged in the ranks."

 Koerner declared "I believe that probably the greatest attribute we can bring to the Organisation is one of good common sense, and frankly that seems to be at something of a premium in Hollywood.
 It is going to take us a solid six to eight months to get rid of the choking commitments we have at this time...
 Our production forces will be levelling off at only one major target, the exhibitor, and through the exhibitor, the public."

-Koerner's motto was "showmanship instead of genius" and among the other contracts he terminated were ones with Gabriel Pascal and Jed Harris.
+Koerner's motto was "showmanship instead of genius" and among the other contracts he terminated were ones with OGabriel Pascal and Jed Harris.

 By the end of 1942 RKO showed a profit for the first time in five years.

 Among his most notable achievements were hiring Val Lewton.
 He had successes with films from director Edward Dmytryk such as Hitler's Children, Murder, My Sweet, and Back to Bataan.
 He also encouraged a steady supply of lower-budget "B" features, series, and westerns, arranging for the "B" product to support the major features, and thus guaranteeing that theaters would be presenting ready-made, all-RKO programming.
 Koerner made larger budgeted pictures such as The Spanish Main and more prestigious films like None but the Lonely Heart.

 Koerner let Lucille Ball leave the studio.
-Ball later said "Koerner wished me luck elsewhere, but I didn’t want to leave.
+Ball later said "“Charlie Koerner wished me luck else¬ where, but I didn’t want to leave.
 They almost had to carry me out.
 They could have put me in D pictures and I wouldn’t have cared, so long as I kept on working."
 He signed Frank Sinatra to RKO and the singer made his first two films there.
 Koerner suggested Dick Powell for the lead in Murder My Sweet which revitalised Powell's career.
 He signed Harriet Parsons to a producing contract.

 Koerner supported Thomas Dewey in the 1944 United States presidential election.

 Koerner brought the story of It's a Wonderful Life for Frank Capra, who made it through Liberty Films.
 Among the projects Koerner initiated that were released after his death were Sister Kenny and I Remember Mama.